microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ci_cd/_index.md

 As a Contoso Supermarket developer, you are assigned a new task to implement a new feature to the Point of Sale (PoS) application where customers have provided feedback that the checkout process is not optimal.
 As they are adding products to their cart, there is no way for them to see how many items are in the cart and how much is the total cost at this time of their buying process.

+The development process will start from the local _dev_ cluster, where as a developer, you will write some code to add this new functionality using VSCode's dev containers feature.

   ![Screenshot showing the pos application before the checkout feature](./img/pos_before_checkout_feature.png)

 - Connect to the Client VM `Ag-VM-Client` using the instructions in the [Deployment Guide](https://github.com/microsoft/azure_arc/blob/jumpstart_ag/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md#connecting-to-the-agora-client-virtual-machine).